openc2e/pycreaturestools/README.md

 - read_pefile: Parses resources from Windows executables
 - sfcdumper: Parses SFC files
 - sfcdumperv2: Parses SFC files
+- spritedumper: Takes a sprite (SPR, S16, C16, or BLK) and writes out the frames as PNGs
 - szdd_dumper: Decompresses files compressed on old versions of MS-DOS
 - translate_voice: Converts a string of text into Creatures sounds